MoritzBaumann/path-finder/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-This project was started during the [Ocean Hackathon 2025](https://www.campusmer.fr/home-4185-0-0-0.html), and the initial idea came from Yohan Cobac.
+This project was started during the [Ocean Hackathon 2025](https://www.campusmer.fr/home-4185-0-0-0.html), and the initial idea came from Yohan Cobac and Laura Dréan.

 * License: [MIT License](https://choosealicense.com/licenses/mit/)